microsoft/vscode-go/README.md

 To remote debug using VS Code, read [Remote Debugging](https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code#remote-debugging).

+## Install or update all dependencies

+To quickly get all dependencies installed (or updated) see the [Go Tools wiki page](https://github.com/Microsoft/vscode-go/wiki/Go-tools-that-the-Go-extension-depends-on)

 ## Building and Debugging the Extension

 You can set up a development environment for debugging the extension during extension development.